 And when it comes to gym workouts, even though you're in the zone, always be aware of your surroundings and where you're walking — you don't want to trip over a stray dumbbell.
 Plus, moves that strengthen your ankles can limit the severity if you do fall.

-When You're Already Sidelined
+What to Do When You're Already Injured

 Is the Pain in Your Upper Back?